Jaden-Unruh/Rename-Reports-Tool/README.md

 When run, the mentioned info text box will display what the script is currently doing, and, when it's done, it will direct users to the document `rename-info.txt` for more information.

 `rename-info.txt` is a brief text document created every time the script is run.
 If any potential errors arose during the running of the script, they will be mentioned here.
 For example, if multiple pdfs were found in the same directory, the script will use the first one but will mention that it did so here, or if a site directory doesn't have a "04 Report" folder that will be mentioned here, too.

+`MISSING YEARS` is a directory created in the user's output directory if Tesseract can't find a year on the first page of a report.
+In testing, this was about 10-15% of files.
+These will be copied to `MISSING YEARS`, renamed with 'YYYY' in place of a year.
+The user can then go and manually add the years in.
+Not perfect, but the best I could come up with.
 ## Troubleshooting
 > `Run` isn't doing anything